APacheco37/apacheco37/README.md

 - DB: PostgreSQL
 - Cloud: Wherever I currently have free credit 😏

+However, I'm always looking into exploring and leveraging other technologies as well.

 <!--
 **APacheco37/apacheco37** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.